 The Real Lion King–Horus

 Osiris had been chopped into fourteen pieces.
 Isis had to re-member (put his members back together) Osiris; and Simba had to REMEMBER who he was.
-In short, each had to remember their power, their true Self.
+In short, each had to remember their power, their True Self.
 And this ancient story reminds us to do the same.
 We also have been cut into parts as we’ve tried so hard to be good and please others.
 Consequently, many of us please others while sacrificing ourselves.
-But when we defeat that voice inside of us (Set or Scar) that tells us that we should obey the rules of the false world, we should do it the way others want us to do it, we should be polite and good by others standards, we find that the power we always had inside returns.
-It is time for us to remember this story, this lesson, it is time for us to be ourselves.
+But when we defeat that voice inside of us (Set or Scar), which tells us that we should obey the rules of the false illusory world, we should do things the way that others want us to do them, we should be polite and good by others’ standards, we find that the power we always had inside returns.
+It’s time for us to remember this story, this lesson, it’s time for us to be ourselves.
 And when we do, we complete the circle of life, and we become free.

 Obtain and pick some good points from you and it helps me to solve a problem, thanks.